-The City of Jacksonville HCDD will continue to provide opportunities for public, private, and governmental organizations to collaborate, share information, advocate for issues of concern, leverage resources to make a project happen, address barriers associated with implementing activities, and coordinate efforts.
+HCDD will continue to create opportunities for collaboration among public, private, and governmental organizations.
+These efforts will involve sharing information, advocating for important issues, leveraging resources to advance projects, addressing barriers to implementation, and coordinating activities effectively.

 Each year, a Universal Application (UA) workshop is held to provide technical assistance for public service and housing providers.
 This technical assistance is designed to accept applications for funding from HUD grants; however, it also increases these organizations' capacity to implement the goals established in the plan.
 Eligible activities for using funds and a description of objectives will be discussed.
 Throughout the program year, sub-recipients will be provided technical assistance through on-site monitoring and follow-up contacts.